How to Decide Between Retinol vs Retinal

 You want a stronger option but prefer to avoid prescription retinoids

 Technically, yes—but there's no real benefit.
 Using both retinol and retinal together would increase irritation without multiplying results.
-Your skin can only use so much retinoid at once; the extra doesn't boost effectiveness, it just increases the risk of sensitivity.
+Your skin can only use so much retinoid at once; the extra retinoid doesn't boost effectiveness, it just increases the risk of sensitivity.

 A better approach: pick one and use it consistently for at least 3–6 months.
-Once your skin is fully adapted and you've achieved your goals, you could consider switching to the other if you want to try something different.
+Once your skin is fully adapted and you've achieved your goals, you could consider switching to the other retinoid if you want to try something different.
 But there's no need to use both simultaneously.

 A no-frills, affordable retinol option.
 Simple formula with retinol in squalane.
 No extras, no confusion.
 Good for beginners and budget-conscious shoppers.
 Check price on Amazon.